Adil Ramzi

-Adil Ramzi (عادل رمزي; born 14 July 1977) is a Moroccan professional football coach and former player.
+Adil Ramzi (عادل رمزي; born 14 July 1977) is a Moroccan professional football coach and former player, He is currently working as an assistant coach of the Netherlands national football team.

 International career

 Ramzi was a member of the Morocco national team, playing 34 international matches and scoring four goals.
 He also represented Morocco in the 1997 FIFA World Youth Championship and at many African championships.

 Coaching career

 In December 2019, after four years of working with the youth setup, Ramzi was moved to the first team coaching staff of PSV.